MicrosoftDocs/win32/desktop-src/Msi/installer-version.md

 ---
-Description: The Version property of the Installer object is a read-only property that is the string representation of the current version of Windows Installer.
+description: The Version property of the Installer object is a read-only property that is the string representation of the current version of Windows Installer.
 The string is returned in the following form. ms.assetid: '9af262f0-b573-471d-aac6-6a72e8cb5314'
 title: Installer.Version property
 ms.topic: reference